๐ Custom Feedback Functionsยถ

 Improving feedback function alignment through customizationยถ

-Feedback Functions can be customized through a number of parameter changes that influence score generation.
+Feedback functions can be customized through a number of parameter changes that influence score generation.
 For example, you can choose to run feedbacks with or without chain-of-thought reasoning, customize the output scale, or provide "few-shot" examples to guide alignment of a feedback function.
 All of these decisions affect the score generation and should be carefully tested and benchmarked.

 Chain-of-thought Reasoningยถ

-Feedback functions can be run with chain-of-thought reasoning using their "cot" variant.
+Feedback functions can be run with chain-of-thought reasoning using their "with_cot_reasons" variant.
 Doing so provides both the benefit of a view into how the grading is performed, and improves alignment due to the auto-regressive nature of LLMs forcing the score to sequentially follow the reasons.

-from trulens.core import Feedback
+from trulens.core import Metric

 from trulens.providers.openai import OpenAI